AMReX-Astro/initial_models/sphinx_docs/source/Introduction.rst

 ************

-This repository holds the routines that are used to make hydrostatic initial models for the AMReX Astrophysics Suite codes Maestro and Castro.
+This repository holds the routines that are used to make hydrostatic initial models for the AMReX Astrophysics Suite codes MAESTROeX and Castro.
 It is designed to work with the equations of state and reaction networks defined in the StarKiller Microphysics repository.